-If the entire development is to remain under single ownership or if a trust or other legal entity is established for ownership and maintenance, the developer must file a deed restriction with the county clerk providing for the legal entity to be responsible for ownership and perpetual maintenance of common areas and private improvements.
+A.C.
+If the entire development is to remain under single ownership-or if a trust or other legal entity is established for ownership and maintenance, the developer must file a deed restriction with the county clerk providing for the legal entity to be responsible for ownership and perpetual maintenance of common areas and public or private improvements must be maintained by the owner of the property.

-5-200.4 Declarations and Covenants
+5-200.45-200.2 Declarations and Covenants

-The planning commission is authorized to require the establishment of declarations and covenants within property owner's association documents guaranteeing ongoing maintenance of common areas and private improvements.
-Among the declarations and covenants that may be required are provisions authorizing the city or county to correct maintenance deficiencies and to recover actual costs and any legal fees from the subject property owners if maintenance duties are not carried out.
+- A. The planning commission is authorized to require the establishment of Declarations and covenants within property owner's association documents guaranteeing ongoing maintenance of common areas and public or private improvements.
+Among. must be established within a deed of dedication accompanying a plat or, for developments subject to these regulations but not required to be platted, by a deed restriction or other appropriate document recorded with the county clerk. - A.B.
+The declarations and covenants that may be required are provisions authorizingmust expressly authorize the city or county to correct maintenance deficiencies in areas containing public improvements that the property owner or property owners association is required to maintain, and to recover actual costs and any legal fees from the subject property owner or property owners association if maintenance duties are not carried out, and to establish and enforce a lien against the property in the development for recovery of the costs and fees.